 2. I am grateful for the talented team of public affairs experts, content marketers, developers and social media experts at Arc 3.
-I am thankful to Account Executive, Paul McNally, who recently celebrated his three-year work anniversary with Arc 3.

 3. I am grateful to our trusted partners in helping us to carry out our mission.
 These knowledgeable experts in accounting, law, finance, human resources and technology are invaluable.

 4. I am grateful to the great team at the historic Stephens Building who provide us with a neat space to work, just off the historic Marietta Square.

 5. I am grateful to own a business in the Cobb County community that I grew up in.
 Cobb’s business friendly environment and rich history and civic life combined with being surrounded by family and friends and mentors has kept me grounded and helped my business flourish.